Allocations

 The following allocation announcements have been made today:

-- MURRUMBIDGEE general security received no allocation increase, leaving total allocation at 35 per cent (pc)
+- MURRUMBIDGEE general security received a 2per cent (pc) allocation increase, taking total allocation at 39pc.

 As such , allocations are as follows: